-- CO 1: Understand fundamental concepts and techniques used in digital electronics and minimize boolean expressions by applying boolean algebra and k-map methods. - CO 2: Minimize boolean expressions by tabulation method and understand, analyze and design various combinational logic circuits. - CO 3: Use basic flip-flops, analyze and design synchronous and asynchronous sequential circuits. - CO 4: Understand the Design principles of Registers, Counters, Memories and Programmable Logic Devices.
+- CO 1: Understanding of the fundamental concepts and techniques used in digital electronics, and The able to minimize boolean expressions by applying boolean algebra and k map methods. - CO 2: The able to minimize boolean expressions by tabulation method.
+The ability to understand, analyze and design various combinational logic circuits. - CO 3: Use basic flip-flops, analyze and design synchronous and asynchronous sequential circuits. - CO 4: The ability to operate registers and counters, The ability to understand Memories and design Programmable Logic Devices.